dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

 </div>

-The following table summarizes the types corresponding to the joints mentioned at the beginning of this chapter that an be used for the `MultibodyDesc`:
+The following table summarizes the types corresponding to the joints mentioned at the beginning of this chapter that can be used for the `MultibodyDesc`:

 | Joint name | Multibody joint type on **nphysics** |
 |------------|---------|